chungers/infrakit/docs/content/deploy.md

 applications.
 Instructions are included for both AWS and Azure, so be sure to follow the instructions for the cloud provider of your choice in each section.

-First, we you will obtain the public IP address for a manager node (any manager node is acceptable).
+First, you will obtain the public IP address for a manager node.
+Any manager node can be used for administrating the swarm.

 ##### Manager Public IP on AWS